hackmae/lego/README.md

 # 🧱 Lego

+This project was made as part of my Web Design course in my fourth year at ESILV.

+I learned step by step how to create a real website through workshops.

 > First bricks for profitability

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->